The Netgear CM600 Cable Modem is not new. I first got it more than two years ago, together with a 300Mbps Internet plan with Comcast.

 (Truth be told if you have the subscriber’s account information ready — namely the username and password or the account number — the self-activation process is faster than going through Comcast’s automated voice menu to get to a real person.)

 Netgear CM600: Fast and reliable performance

 As mentioned above, I’ve had the Netgear CM600 for more than two years now and never run into any issue with it.
 So the modem so far has proved to be reliable.

 Most importantly, it’s been fast, too.
 I’ve always been able to get slightly faster Internet speed than what I pay for with it.

 Below is the screenshot of my current actual Internet speed.
 I generally get about 700Mbps of download speed.
 It’s been that way since I upgraded mine to a 600Mbps plan.

 And that’s also the case with my friends who use the same modem.
 Generally, you can expect an increase of somewhere between 10 to 20 percent in the San Francisco Bay Area.

-Obviously, this is not a warranty, though, and will vary depending on the region and provider.
+Obviously, this is not a sure thing, and will vary depending on the region and provider.
 Also, that might be the case if you use another modem.
 But the point here is that this modem delivers in terms of speed.

 In fact, for less than $90, it’s an excellent alternative to using your provider’s equipment, which might cause you some $15/month of the rental fee.
 Most importantly, you can now even pick a router of your choice without worrying about double NAT.